Wyatt Morgan

 The TALEN disaster.
 TALEN DNA-binding domains consist of ~34 amino acid repeats with ~97% sequence identity at the nucleotide level.
 Mock et al. (2014) showed that lentiviral vectors package full-length TALEN mRNAs intact, but 100% of single-cell clones (25/25) showed recombination in the repeat domain after reverse transcription23.
 In 39 of 40 analyzed clones, recombination occurred between identical nucleotides of different repeats, resulting in in-frame elimination of complete repeat modules.
 This was so severe that the group developed RT-dead lentiviral particles (NRTLVs) for mRNA-only delivery as a workaround.
 The TALEN case represents the extreme of what happens when high-identity tandem repeats meet lentiviral reverse transcription.

 Dual-gRNA vectors for CRISPR screens.
 Vidigal and Ventura (2015) directly demonstrated the problem: lentiviral vectors expressing gRNA pairs from two identical hU6 promoters lost the proximal gRNA cassette, confirmed by genomic PCR24.
 Replacing one hU6 with a synthetic murine U6 variant eliminated recombination.
-The VectorBuilder group (2024) quantified the relationship between shared sequence length and recombination frequency: a 249 bp duplicated stuffer reduced upstream reporter expression from 96% to 19% of cells, while identical CMV promoters (568 bp) left only ~12% expressing the upstream reporter25.
+Vendor-reported data from VectorBuilder (2024, technical note) illustrate the same trend quantitatively: a 249 bp duplicated stuffer reportedly reduced upstream reporter expression from 96% to 19% of cells, and identical CMV promoters (568 bp) left only ~12% expressing the upstream reporter25.
+These numbers should be read as vendor benchmarking rather than primary literature, and are consistent with the broader observation that homology length and homology identity are the dominant determinants of intramolecular template switching.

 Recombination during reverse transcription is not a rare exception but a systematic constraint.
 It affects the design of every lentiviral construct, and the cost of ignoring it scales with library complexity.